divenal/givenergy-scripts/README.md

 The scripts are in bin/

 ## givenergy.py
 They share a utility file `givenergy.py` which implements the API via the `requests` package.
 It auto-retries on failure.
+Has some configuration at the top of the file giving settings numbers, which may need to be adjusted to match your inverter.

-When invoked as a script, it retrieves and prints the presets and settings available for your inverter.
+When invoked as a script with no parameters, it retrieves and prints the presets and settings available for your inverter.
+Parameters can also be given: these can either be the numbers or short names of settings to retrieve and display, or in the form setting=value, will modify a setting.
+Available names are 'cp' and 'dp' for charge/discharge power, 'ps' and 'pe' for pause start and ends.

 ## givenergy-offpeak.py
 `givenergy-offpeak.py` runs from cron just before and after the off-peak period.
 With parameter `before` it sets up for overnight mode, which means setting charge rate to reach the (already set) target % SoC  over the full 6 hours.
 With `after` it restores daytime settings.
 You'll need to tweak the hard-coded constants to match your system.

-There's some constants at the top to define the numerical registers for the api settings.
-You should check to make sure they're the same for your system.
-(Invoke `givenergy.py` as a script to list the avaiable register numbers.)

-## givenergy-pause-times.py
-`givenergy-pause-times.py` runs from cron to update pause-battery times (since I want more than one per day, but only one slot is provided).

 ## givenergy-discharge.py
 `givenergy-discharge.py` runs from cron at 8pm (after we've cooked main meal).
 If there's lots of juice left in the battery, it sets up to dump some to the grid.